 Have realistic expectations.
 It’s also critical for HR to clearly define boundaries when it comes to the manager’s role in employee wellbeing.
 Yes, managers should be trained to identify burnout and understand how to approach these conversations from a place of empathy.
 But it’s unfair to expect them to play the role of a therapist for employees.
 So make sure to clearly communicate these expectations to everyone at the organization.

 Consider the wellbeing of managers.
 If managers aren’t taking care of their own wellbeing, they won’t be in a place to effectively handle tough conversations about their employees’ wellbeing.
-HR should be mindful of this and make sure managers are up to the demands of their role, especially during the pandemic.
+HR should be mindful of this and make sure managers are up to the demands of their role.
 If not, you may consider moving managers into individual contributor roles if they’re unable or unwilling to handle management responsibilities – not as a demotion, but rather as a way to give managers the time and space they need for self-care.

 Navigating difficult conversations will always be part of a manager’s role – especially during these challenging times.
 But by providing the right type of support – whether it’s in the form of tools or training – HR teams can make these conversations much more approachable for both managers and employees.